Muhammad Ghawth

-Muhammad Ghawth (Ghouse, Ghaus or Gwath) Gwaliyari (1500–1562) was a 16th-century Sufi master of the Shattari order and Sufi saint, a musician, and the author of Jawahir-i Khams (Arabic: al-Jawahir al-Khams, The Five Jewels).
-The book mentioning the life and miracles of Gaus named " Heaven's witness" was written by Kugle.
+Muhammad Ghawth (Ghouse, Ghaus or Gwath) Gwaliyari (1500–1562) was a 16th-century Sufi master of the Qadri Shattari order and Sufi saint, a musician, and the author of Jawahir-i Khams (Arabic: al-Jawahir al-Khams, The Five Jewels).
+Ghawth's life, miracles, and mystical ascension are examined in Scott Kugle's article "Heaven's Witness".

 Biography

 Muhammad Ghawth was born in Gwalior, India in 1500; the name Gwaliyari means "of Gwalior".
 One of his ancestors was Fariduddin Attar of Nishapur.
 In the preface of al-Jawahir al-Khams, he states that he wrote the book when he was 25 years old.
 In 1549 he travelled to Gujarat, when he was 50 years old.
 He stayed in Ahmedabad for ten years where he founded Ek Toda Mosque and preached.

 Ghawth translated the Amrtakunda from Sanskrit to Persian as the Bahr al-Hayat (The Ocean of Life), introducing to Sufism a set of yoga practices.
 According to the scholar Carl W. Ernst, in this "translation", Ghawth intentionally reframed these practices with great subtlety to identify "points of contact between the terminologies of Yoga and Sufism".

 Ghawth died in Gwalior in 1562.
 His followers believed that he ascended to heaven and from there was able to direct help down to them; and further, that he was the "axial saint, the pivot of the universe".

-"Among Ghawth's disciples is Fazl Allah Shattari (also known as Shah Fazl Shattari), who wrote a biography or monograph in praise of his teacher.
-Gwawth taught the Mughal Emperor Humayun.
-Akbar's court musician Tansen was also familiar with Sufism.

-Badusha, Abdul Qadir, Shahul Hamid Meeran sahib Ganjasavoy Ganja bakhsh Ganja makhfi of nagore Tamil Nadu and Wajihudden Haidar Ali Sani Hussaini Ulvi Gujrati is also one his important disciple.
+Among Ghawth's disciples was Fazl Allah Shattari (also known as Shah Fazl Shattari), who wrote a biography or monograph in praise of his teacher.
+Ghawth also taught the Mughal Emperor Humayun, whose court musician Tansen was likewise familiar with Sufism.
+Other important disciples included Badusha, Abdul Qadir, and Shahul Hamid Meeran Sahib Ganjasavoy Ganja Bakhsh Ganja Makhfi of Nagore, Tamil Nadu, along with Wajihuddin Haidar Ali Sani Hussaini Alvi Gujarati.

-Muhammad Ghawth died in 1562 CE.
-Ghawth's tomb, in Gwalior (a city in Madhya Pradesh in India), which was built in his honour by Akbar, is a well-known tourist attraction and regarded as an excellent example of Mughal Architecture.
-Tansen was buried in Ghawth's tomb complex."